 By 500 CE the Indian centre of trade had moved to Sri Lanka which was on the preferred trade route of merchants from Burma, Java, Sumatra and Malaya.
 Indian traders working in south-east Asia brought with them the Hindu and Buddhist faiths.
 Sanskrit inscriptions dating to the 4th century have been found in Indonesia perhaps the most obvious evidence of this Indian influence today being the 8th century Borobodur temple in Java and the 12th century temples around Angkor Wat in Cambodia.

 The overland route from India to Europe was by camel and packhorse and it passed from India to Pakistan, Afghanistan, Iran, Iraq, Syria, Turkey, the Balkans and, finally, to Venice.
 The loyalty of the Veneti tribe to Rome had been rewarded with a gift of marshy lands where the tribe had prospered such that, by the 800s, a small township called Venice had emerged.
 By the early 1500s Venice had the largest merchant navy in Europe an it used a sophisticated banking system with branches in Europe’s main cities.
+Eastern influence was evident in the architecture, like the Doges palace.
 In the Middle Ages meat was salted and pepper was regarded as a culinary necessity for the well-to-do.
 Spices generated much of the wealth on display in Venice, driving the spice race that was launched from the Iberian Peninsula.
 Pepper served as a currency for the storage and exchange of wealth and it was a useful source of government tax revenue.

 Arabic numerals though originating in India, had arrived in Europe with Arabic merchants.

 Indian connections with SE Asia and the Far East were invaluable to Arab and Persian traders of the 7th to 8th centuries.